IS EVIDENCE-BASED MEDICINE REALLY EVIDENCE BASED? I HAVE THIS BRIDGE IN BROOKLYN….

 Although Harris believes the root of the problem is not enough tax dollars for the NIH, I would argue that this is not the root of the problem (they have had their funding increased 10 billion dollars in the last five years), the problems with “the culture” run much deeper — a point brought out in Lev Facher’s article in STAT from earlier this week (Series of Ethical Stumbles Tests NIH’s Reliance on Private Sector for Research Funding).

 “NIH officials told STAT this week the agency is completing a plan to ensure better ethical compliance and better delineate the actual process for private-sector collaboration.
 The officials said the plan will be presented to an advisory committee in December.”

-I’ve also shown you how this untrustworthy research is occurring --- the mechanisms that make things look valid on the surface but hide the rotten center.
+I’ve also shown you how this untrustworthy research is occurring — the mechanisms that make things look valid on the surface but hide the rotten center.
 For instance, half of all medical studies are “INVISIBLE & ABANDONED” in order to hide unwanted or unintended results.
-The other half cannot be reproduced or verified (HERE) --- a cornerstone of the scientific method --- the thing that makes science scientific.
-If you like our regular EBM column on this site, be sure to like, share, or follow on FACEBOOK.
+The other half cannot be reproduced or verified (HERE) — a cornerstone of the scientific method — the thing that makes science scientific.
+If you like our regular evidence-based medicine column on this site, be sure to like, share, or follow on FACEBOOK.